webdriverio/webdriverio/docs/guide/usage/cloudservices.md

 If you want to run tests against a server that is not accessible to the Internet (like on `localhost`), then you need to use Local Testing.
 TestingBot provides a JAVA based tunnel to allow you to test websites not accessible from the internet.

 Their tunnel support page contains the information necessary to get this up and running.

+If you are using the WDIO testrunner download and configure the [`wdio-testingbot-service`](https://github.com/testingbot/wdio-testingbot-service) in your `wdio.conf.js`.
+It helps getting TestingBot running and comes with additional features that better integrate your tests into the TestingBot service.